 Senior Inquiry: Senior Inquiry is a dual credit program through Portland State University (PSU).
 Students will be exposed to an academically rigorous course of study team-taught by Reynolds High School instructors and PSU professors.
 The program uses an interdisciplinary approach to explore selected themes, with an emphasis on writing and the development of an electronic portfolio.
-This is a two-period offering that will afford successful completers the opportunity to earn up to 15 PSU credits.
+This is a two-period offering that will afford successful completers the opportunity to earn up to 15 PSU credits as well as completing their RHS graduation requirements for American Government/Economics and Language Arts 12.
 Please see your counselor for more information.